 7) Not changing money in the cheapest place

-Another option is to pay everything with a credit card, but beware, many banks usually keep a percentage of what you get from the ATM abroad or the purchases you make, so before traveling, read or ask about conditions.
+Another option is to pay for everything with a credit card, but beware, many banks usually keep a percentage of what you get from the ATM abroad or the purchases you make, so before traveling, read or ask about the conditions.
 Consider getting a prepaid currency card without commissions!
-And/or changing your money online (in sites like Travelex with overnight delivery service).
+And/or exchanging your money online (in sites like Travelex with overnight delivery service).
 Now there is an app for pretty much everything, right?
 Find out which ones are popular in your country.

 8) Not buying a travel insurance

 You are a backpacker, you sleep in hostels, you eat cheap street food or in very cheap restaurants.
-You don’t money to get into nightclubs, and you buy the cheapest flights.
-But there is something you should never cut back, and it is in your health.
+You don’t pay money to get into nightclubs, and you buy the cheapest flights.
+But there is something you should never cut back on, and it is in your health.
 Because in this case, cheap can be expensive!
 A visit to the doctor could cost a lot more than what your insurance costs.
 Prices vary according to duration and destination but are relatively cheap for everything they cover in the event of an accident.
 Many people don’t want to spend money on things they will not enjoy or use, but look at it this way: when you buy travel insurance, you’re paying for your peace of mind!

 9) Not visiting the official tourism office

-Another feared case: they lose your suitcase, and for some strange reason it is found 3000 km from your destination.
+Another feared situation: they lose your suitcase, and for some strange reason it is found 3000 km from your destination.
 Although it is a lesser evil and the company will send it to the address you tell them, and even give you money to buy basic products, you will spend a day or two without your precious belongings.
 Make sure you always carry with you what you really need.